oleander/imdb_lists/README.markdown

-# Imdb Vote History
+# IMDb Vote History

-Access all movies on any public Imdb vote history page.
+Access all movies on any public IMDb vote history page.

 [Here](http://www.imdb.com/mymovies/list?l=19736607) is an example of a list, not mine tho.